yasirms/elasticsearchcluster/README.md

 The following configuration creates a deployment on the master nodes.
 There are 2 repicas initially being created.
 The containers are initialized with the buzybox image.
 Then elasticsearch image v6.8.1 is pulled from dockerhub.
 The environment variables are set to initize the pods with correct configuraitons.
 Necassary ports are exposed.

-The pods are set to scheduled to run on nodes with lable "master".
+The pods are scheduled to run on nodes with lable "master".

 ```shell